Bonanza App Redesign

 As a user scrolls, the header and footer tuck away for a better browsing to show more results at a time.
 The search field, however, is persistent for quick access.

-I made sure to use real data when design so I didn’t paint an inaccurate picture of what the app would look like.
+I made sure to use real data when designing so I didn’t paint an inaccurate picture of what the app would look like.